dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ## Reference case: eShopOnDapr

-As mentioned earlier in this book, we modernized the well-known [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) reference architecture to support Dapr. eShopOnContainers was created several years ago as end-to-end reference architecture for constructing a microservices application.
+As mentioned earlier in this book, we modernized the well-known [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) reference architecture to support Dapr.
+The eShopOnContainers app was created several years ago as end-to-end reference architecture for constructing a microservices application.
 In this book, we call our evolution, `eShopOnDapr`.

 The eShop application uses the Publish/Subscribe pattern in several places for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events), for example: